-Early in the development of PAGE, I considered dropping completely the preference stuff derived from Virtual Tcl primarily because many of the preferences were related to functions that do not have meaning to PAGE.
+Early in the development of PAGE, I considered dropping completely the preference stuff derived from Virtual Tcl primarily because many of the preferences were related to functions that do not have meaning for PAGE.
 However, I really disliked the gray background in PAGE and wanted to change it to my favorite background color - wheat.
 Also, I felt that capability should be shared with the users.
 Having made that decision, I saw that it was then a small step to consider allowing the user to have one color scheme for running PAGE, while generating a Python GUI with a different color scheme.
 A similar progression of thoughts has occurred with respect to fonts; it started because the default fonts are too small for my elderly eyes.
 So one thing leads to another and it became a question of where to stop.
 In version 4.0 I am implementing color schemes consisting of foreground and background colors as well as separate fonts for PAGE and the generated GUI.
 I am also trying to provide reasonable highlight coloring.
 I try to provide helpful information in the generated code so that you will be able to see what I am trying to do and thus be able to customize your results.

 Defaults can be derived from several sources.
 First, if nothing else is done, then the small gray world of Tk defaults prevail.
 These defaults may be overridden by values in the .pagerc file which was saved from previous executions of PAGE where user preferences for the default values were made and saved.
 Those saved preferences can always be respecified and saved.
 The third source of overriding GUI defaults comes into play when the PAGE user specifies or opens an existing generated GUI ”.tcl” file.
 In that case the defaults for further GUI development match those in effect when the file was saved.
 That is, when you open up an existing GUI ”.tcl” for further development PAGE will use the GUI defaults that were in effect at the earlier time when the GUI was created, while PAGE ignores current default settings.
 This third way is a version 4.0 enhancement.

 Confusion stems from at least two sources.
 First, there is really two sets of preferences, (1) those for the PAGE program, and (2) the preferences to be used for the generated GUI.
 Another source is that there are multiple ways of specifying preferences within the Tk environment.
-In the case of ttk widgets, one must use Themes and Styles to manipulate colors and fonts and, unfortunately, there are a number of aspects which are undocumented, complementing some serious shortcomings in the implementation or design of the ttk code.
+In the case of ttk widgets, one must use Themes and Styles to manipulate colors and fonts but, unfortunately, there are a number of aspects which are undocumented, complementing some serious shortcomings in the implementation or design of the ttk code.
 Through experimentation and googling I have found some things that work.
 Once again, I received tremendous help from Guilherme Polo in solving important questions in my use of ttk styles.
 Even now there are some disturbing artifacts in PAGE associated with my implementation.
 Again, suggestions welcome.

 Lets start with the easy preferences.
 PAGE has several simple preferences such as whether on not to use automatically generated aliases or relative placement and the granularity of the grid upon which a widget is placed.
 Those are easy and could even be dropped as user settable options.
 They were included when new features were added to PAGE but now I am almost excursively sticking with the new features and rarely test whether the older stuff still works correctly.
 So I recommend that you stick with the initial settings.